aristanetworks/anta/documentation/usage.md

 >>> switch = Server(URL)
 ```

-Here's how we can import and use the functions of the [anta](anta) package:
+Here's how we can import and use the functions of the [ANTA](api/README.md) package:

 ```python
 >>> from anta.tests import *